What does your browser reveal about you?

 Luke - Shiira uses webkit, not KHTML.

-34. Gravatar pclouds VIET NAM Says:
+34. pclouds VIET NAM Epiphany Linux says:

 I use Epiphany and sometimes links.
-I wonder what you would say about them )
+I wonder what you would say about them :)

-35. Gravatar amdee UNITED STATES Says:
+35. amdee UNITED STATES Mozilla Firefox Windows says:

 It’s all about extensions >

-36. Gravatar daza AUSTRALIA Says:
+36. daza AUSTRALIA Mozilla Firefox Windows says:

 Nothing wrong with IE7… it’s still in BETA and will be more refined once it is finished.
 And I can almost guarantee EVERYONE using IE7 knows what Firefox is.
 Mainly because if you go to enough effort to download a BETA browser, then you obviously are geeky enough to know what Firefox is.
-Infact, you probably jus switched from Firefox to IE7 because admittedly, Firefox is better, but die-hard IE fans will still jump at Microsoft’s Firefox alternative the second they get (like me P ).
+Infact, you probably jus switched from Firefox to IE7 because admittedly, Firefox is better, but die-hard IE fans will still jump at Microsoft’s Firefox alternative the second they get (like me :P).

 Personally I use all three (IE7, Opera and FF).
 Firefox about 80% of the time, the rest 10% each.
 I think all browsers these days are great.. to be honest, they all do relatively the same thing just as well as each other.

-Interesting read )
+Interesting read :)

-37. Gravatar Paul UNITED STATES Says:
+37. Paul UNITED STATES Mozilla Firefox Ubuntu Linux says:

 @Luke